iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 The semantic data layer allows you to refer to an equity using any supported [financial identifier type](../reference/financial-identifiers.md).
 Apperate relates equivalent symbols across the different types.
 You can, for example, use a CUSIP symbol to query datasets that refer to equities using ISIN, FIGI, or another supported type.
 Apperate, in effect, *normalizes* the financial identifiers.

-Apperate's curated, institutional-grade financial data ([Core Data](./production-ready-core-data.md)) includes real-time and historical stock prices, fundamentals, forex, and more.
-The data is available at REST API endpoints and as datasets for using in views.
+Apperate includes curated, institutional-grade time series financial data ([Core Data](./production-ready-core-data.md)).
+It is available as datasets for accessing via REST API endpoints and using with views.

+> **Important:** Apperate's Core Data is a subset of IEX Cloud Core Data that includes only time series data.
+To access all IEX Cloud data, including real-time stock data, please see the [Legacy API Reference](https://iexcloud.io/docs/api/).

 ## Platform Reliability, Automatic Scaling, and Backups